rswhipple/string_lib_asm/README.md

 - `read` as `my_read`
 - `write` as `my_write`

-Each function is contained within its own `.s` file, with parallel C functions in `my_libasm.c` for calling the assembly functions.
+Each function is contained within its own `.S` file.
 The automated build process creates an executable program as well as static and dynamic libraries.

 ## Installation

-Designed for Linux systems with an X86-64 architecture.
+This program will only compile on Linux systems with an X86-64 architecture.
 To compile the library and its components, run the Makefile from the project repository.

 Compile: